-Additional program quality indicators must be reviewed such as assessments of rotations or specific assignments, GME residents' and fellows' selection process, graduates' practice choices, the didactic curriculum, assessment system used for GME residents and fellows, results of GME residents' and fellows' evaluation of faculty, results of the most recent annual ACGME resident/fellow survey, work hours monitoring, resident well-being, program recruitment efforts to recruit a diverse workforce, and patient outcomes linked to GME residents' and fellows' performance.
+Additional program quality indicators must be reviewed such as assessments of rotations or specific assignments, GME residents' and fellows' selection process, graduates' practice choices, the didactic curriculum, assessment system used for GME residents and fellows, results of GME residents' and fellows' evaluation of faculty, results of the most recent annual ACGME resident/fellow survey, work hours monitoring, resident well-being, , and patient outcomes linked to GME residents' and fellows' performance.

+APE documentation must be completed using the UK GME APE Template.
 The PEC must prepare a written plan of action to document initiatives to improve performance in one or more of the areas listed above, as well as delineate how they will be measured and monitored.
-The action plan should be reviewed and approved by the teaching faculty and documented in meeting minutes.
+The action plan should be reviewed and approved by the program's faculty.
 Information generated from the PEC/APE may also be shared with the program's affiliated training sites.
-A copy of the annual program evaluation must be forwarded to the GME office for DIO review.
-The program director must indicate to the DIO any deficiencies that require additional resources for resolution.
-The Program Director must document the presence of other learners and any negative impact of GME residents' and fellows' training.
+A copy of the APE must be submitted in MedHub to the GME office for DIO and GMEC review.